James Beattie (footballer): Rangers

-Out of favour at Stoke, Beattie signed a two-year contract, with the option of a further year, with Scottish Premier League club Rangers on 13 August 2010 for an undisclosed fee in the summer of 2010. became the club's first permanent signing in two years due to financial constraints.
+Out of favour at Stoke, Beattie signed a two-year contract, with the option of a further year, with Scottish Premier League club Rangers on 13 August 2010 for £1.4 million in the summer of 2010. became the club's first permanent signing in two years due to financial constraints.
 Beattie made his debut for Rangers immediately after signing for the club, playing in their opening match in the Scottish Premier League against Kilmarnock.

 Beattie did not feature much for Rangers, and was restricted to only five league starts in the first half of the season, due to injuries and loss of form.
 Unable to hold down a place in the team, he was allowed to join Blackpool on loan until the end of the season.
 He made his full debut on 5 February 2011, in a 5–3 defeat by his old club Everton, and went on to play nine times for the club, but failed to find the net as they sunk to relegation from the Premier League.
 At the end of August 2011, Rangers terminated Beattie's contract.

 Return to Sheffield United

 In November 2011, Beattie began training with League One club AFC Bournemouth, with manager Lee Bradbury keen to sign him.
 However, later that month, Beattie moved north to train with old club Sheffield United to allow manager Danny Wilson to assess his fitness.
 A few days later, Beattie duly re-signed for Sheffield United on a short-term contract until mid-January 2012.
 He was quoted in an interview with the Yorkshire Post as saying that, "if things go well, the gaffer says that he would like to keep me, and I would be interested in staying until the end of the season at least", prompting speculation that he could sign a longer-term contract.
-Despite this, Beattie had to wait to make a first-team appearance due to a calf injury sustained during training, eventually making his second debut for Sheffield at the end of December 2011, coming on as an 89th-minute substitute against Notts County at Bramall Lane.
+Despite this, Beattie had to wait to make a first-team appearance due to a calf injury sustained during training, eventually making his second debut for the Blades at the end of December 2011, coming on as an 89th-minute substitute against Notts County at Bramall Lane.

 By mid-January 2012, with Beattie's contract set to expire, Danny Wilson confirmed that he would be offered an extension, hopefully keeping him at the club until the end of the season.
 With his future with Sheffield United still in doubt, Beattie was given a straight red card for violent conduct at Charlton Athletic, after only coming on as a substitute a few minutes earlier.
 Despite this disciplinary issue, it was agreed to extend his contract until the end of the season.
 Beattie was largely used as a substitute for the rest of his stay until he was released in May 2012 as Sheffield United failed to clinch promotion.